 The Department also wishes to convey to Congress several concerns about the Projects of National and Regional Significance.
-You will note that of the 25 Projects, there are 13 projects that have not obligated any funds as of December 2007, and six projects have never submitted project descriptions or requested the release of funds.
+You will note that of the 25 projects, there are 12 that have not obligated any funds as of May 2008, and six have never submitted project descriptions or requested the release of funds.
 The total amount of Projects of National and Regional Significance funding for the six earmarked projects that have not requested release of funds is \$238 million.
 This is incongruous for projects that are intended to be of the highest national priority.